-The Cleft Palate Foundation (CPF) will offer the following research grants in 2014 in the area of cleft lip, cleft palate, and related craniofacial anomalies:
+The Cleft Palate Foundation offers the following 2015 research grants in the area of cleft lip, cleft palate, and related craniofacial anomalies:

 - The Junior Investigators Research Grants – Two Junior Investigator grants are offered – one sponsored by the Cleft Palate Foundation and the other co-sponsored by DePuy Synthes and the Cleft Palate Foundation.
 The purpose of these two (2) grants is to:

 (a) aid in the development of scientific investigators who are committed to problems related to cleft lip and palate and other craniofacial anomalies, and

 (b) encourage scientific research on problems related to the diagnosis and treatment of cleft lip and palate, and other craniofacial anomalies.

 These grants are offered to new investigators (those enrolled in accredited graduate training programs related to the disciplines recognized by the American Cleft Palate-Craniofacial Association; those holding the academic rank of assistant professor or below; or investigators who are no more than 5 years past their PhD or specialty professional training) and have a maximum allocation of $5,000 per year.

 - The AAOMS Cleft Lip/Palate and Craniofacial Anomalies Grant is sponsored by the American Association of Oral and Maxillofacial Surgeons of Rosemont, Illinois.
 The purpose of the grant is to encourage scientific research to evaluate developmental and therapeutic issues relating to cleft lip and palate and other craniofacial anomalies.
 This grant is $10,000.